P.O. Box 2972, San Ramon, CA 94583 - Non-profit organization - EIN# 80-0442173

-Able Community Social Responsibility, Diversity, and Governance (SDG) program: The most satisfied employees feel they are making a difference.
-At Able Community, we want to make sure that our sponsor company employees act as responsible citizens and have opportunities to get involved in supporting causes that are important to them.
-We encourage community members and employees to support SDG programs that work in our key philanthropy pillars — Humanitarian Endeavors, Science, Mental Health, Technology, Engineering and Math (STEM), and Giving Back to Communities.
+Able Community Social Responsibility for Community Engagement program The most satisfied community families and youth feel they are making a difference at Able Community.
+At Able Community, we want to make sure that our sponsor companies’ employees act as responsible citizens and have opportunities to get involved in supporting causes that are important to them.
+We encourage community members and employees to support Community Engagement programs that work in our key philanthropy pillars — Food Distribution, Youth Mental Health Awareness and Resources, Skills Training for Youth and Minority Families, and Giving Back to Communities.

 Our Pillars Investing in Science, Technology, Engineering, and Math (STEM) Education